Relaxation…thank you, i’ll take some!

 In all the different definitions of what relaxation is, there is one common element…that relaxation is about decreasing, taking away, diminishing, relieving, etc, the body, mind and spirit.
 In this light, it would seem quite logical that to decrease any kind of stimulation is really the only way to truly relax.

-Guilt perhaps (“ i really should be doing those dishes”).
+So many things.
+Guilt or the way we've programmed ourselves to think perhaps (“ i really should be doing those dishes”).
 Maybe we’re hiding from ourselves, afraid that if we stop and just BE for a moment, we might see something of ourselves we didn’t know.
 Is that so frightening?
 Or have we just become consumed by consumerism, convinced that we need our hands held even during the most basic of moments.

 When was the last time you really “stared into space”?
 You probably remember doing it quite a lot when you were young, but what about now?
 Remember as a child how you tried to hold onto the stare for as long as possible, because that nothingness felt soooo good?
 Children often indulge in moments of nothingness, and they’re very good at it.
 I think they may be closer to what’s natural to the human being than their parents living in a non-stop reality.